anki-code/xonsh-install/README.md

 When xonsh becomes a core shell it's needed to keep python environment with xonsh stable, predictable and independent of any changes in the system.

+## mamba-install-xonsh

-The `mamba-install-xonsh.sh` script implements this by creating python environment for xonsh using [mamba](https://mamba.readthedocs.io/).
+The `mamba-install-xonsh.sh` script creates independent python environment for xonsh using [mamba](https://mamba.readthedocs.io/).
 It's isolated xonsh-specific environment that can't be affected by upgrading the system packages, python version and other experiments around environments.
-The xonsh shell will work as well as installing and updating the packages using `xpip` and `xmamba`.

-## Install xonsh
+You can use `xpip` and `xmamba` to install packages into this environment intentionally.

 Choose the `TARGET_DIR` and run installation: